wintvelt/sst-test/assets/DependencyPubReadMe.md

 const result = await createInvoke(myEvent)
 ```

-The stack invokes these functions will need permissions set.
+The stack that invokes these functions will need permissions to do so.
 Both functions need access to the `put` function arn.
 Both functions invoke the same lambda.
 - `invokeCreate()` does a synchronous call
 - `invokeCreateAsync()` does a asynchronous call